hdoi5324/infinigenBenthic/README_benthic_4_2.md

 ## [Synthetic image generation for benthic object detection training](https://infinigen.org)

-This repository adds to the Infinigen blender framework ([https://infinigen.org](https://infinigen.org)) with the aim of generating realistic underwater scenes to create synthetic images from an AUV or other robotic underwater vehicle.
+This repository builds on the infinigen framework for generating natural scenes with Blender ([https://infinigen.org](https://infinigen.org)).
+The replacement code enhances infinigen with features to generate images from an underwater vehicle with onboard lighting.
+Other enhancements include:

-This repository can be copied on top of the infinigen repository (version 1.11.1).
-Installation instructions below.
+* camera features including lens distortion, motion blur, sensor noise
+* Updates to underwater assets (urchins, kelp, seaweed) and new assets (handfish, colourboard, plastic bag)
+* Mow the lawn animation path similar to automated survey paths.

+Installation is described below and requires installation of the infinigen framework then copying the files from this repository to the infinigen directory.

+This code base is completely dependeint infinigen and also uses code based on BlenderProc (distortion model, instance segmentation for generating bounding boxes).
+BlenderProc

 ## Installation
+Installation requires installing infinigen following it's instructions followed by copying the code from this repository to infinigen.
+Several files are replaced.

-#### Infinigen
+#### 1. infinigen installation
-Please install version 1.11.1 of infinigen following the installation process found at https://github.com/princeton-vl/infinigen.
+Please install version 1.11.x of infinigen following the installation process found at https://github.com/princeton-vl/infinigen.

-See Installation instructions for "Installing Infinigen as a Python Module".
+Follow the installation instructions for "Installing Infinigen as a Python Module".
 Use the full install.

-If you want to use the Blender tool, also run the "Installing Infinigen as a Blender Python script" so that it installs the same version of blender.
+If you want to use the Blender interface as well, also run the "Installing Infinigen as a Blender Python script" so that it installs the same version of blender.

 ###### Troubleshooting
 If you're getting some compile errors (eg it can't find the right header files), try to change the setting of the environment variables to below if these aren't set already.